Skip to main content

 How do I take a deposit?

-If you are using the new account screen, you can take deposits which will be be held against the account so that they can be used to pay for future treatment invoices.
+If you are using the new account screen, you can take deposits which will be held against the account so that they can be used to pay for future treatment invoices.
 They will stay locked as deposits unless you manually allocate them to an outstanding invoice, meaning you can ensure they go towards the right invoices (this is different from unallocated payments sitting in the 'Payments' tab of the account, which can be automatically allocated to any invoice that comes in).

 There are three ways you might record a deposit: